Save More Money This Year with Savings Challenges

 Plus, I even created some helpful downloadable charts to help keep you on track!

 Surely you’ve heard of this savings challenge.
 It’s a pretty popular one on Facebook and other social media networks this time of year.
 In this savings challenge you set aside $1 the first week of the new year (or whenever you decide to start the challenge) and increase you savings amount by $1 each week.

 For example, on week 15 you’ll save $15.
 By the end of the year, you will have saved $1,378!

 The challenging part of this one is that at the end of the year.
 When the holidays hit and money is tight, you will need be saving around $50/week to stay on track with the challenge.
 If you are on a tight budget, it might be difficult to complete the entire challenge.
 Luckily there are some alternatives that might fit your lifestyle, and budget, better.

 52 Week Savings Challenge Modifications

 52 Week Flat Rate Savings Challenge

-Take the amount of money you want to save this year, or the amount you’d save in the normal 52 Week Savings Challenge, and divide it out evenly.
+Take the amount of money you want to save this year, or the amount you’d save in the normal 52 Week Savings Challenge, and divide it out evenly among the 52 weeks of the year.
 This will allow you to save a flat rate each week instead of increasing your savings rate throughout the year.
-A flat rate of $26.50 for 52 weeks will add up to the same amount as the regular 52 Week Savings Challenge.
+Saving a flat rate of $26.50 for 52 weeks will add up to the same amount as the regular 52 Week Savings Challenge.

 Reverse 52 Week Savings Challenge